Since 2009, when I ran my first Facebook ad, I have been an advocate for Facebook’s ad platform.

 Facebook has just taken this to a whole new level.

-With direct mail you go to a company that compiles date, such as Experian or Melissa Data and tell them to overlay your customer list with the specific data that you want.
-It could be birthdays, demographics about your list, etc.
+With direct mail, you hire a company that compiles data, such as Experian or Melissa Data and have them overlay your customer list with the specific data that you want.
+It could be adding the date of birthdays, customers age and gender, or other demographics on your list, etc.

 Or you call a list broker and say I want a mailing list with these criteria, so I can send mail with my targeted offers.
-If you work with pets, it could be people with a specific income level say Household income of $125,000, dog owners, and that live within ten miles of your business.
+If you work with pets, it could be people with a specific income level say the household income of $125,000, and dog owners that live within ten miles of your business.